Dots and Loops: Themes

-According to Sophie Kemp of Vice, Dots and Loops is informed by Stereolab's "ideology" of "tackling both despotism and exploring the artistic boundaries of living by capitalism", with the album seeing the band's chief lyricist Lætitia Sadier commenting on "different fears about the world in every track".
-Kemp found that these themes are complemented by the album's "sprightly spirit", interpreting the "serene" quality of the music as "a very topical critique on the numbness of society and how the more comfortable we get with capitalism, the more jaded we become to pain and suffering."
+The lyrics for Dots and Loops like most Stereolab albums are written in both English and French, sung by Sadier who also trades her vocals with bandmate Mary Hansen.
+According to Sophie Kemp of Vice, Dots and Loops is informed by Stereolab's "ideology" of "tackling both despotism and exploring the artistic boundaries of living by capitalism", with the album seeing Sadier commenting on "different fears about the world in every track".
+Kemp found that these themes are complemented by the album's "sprightly spirit", interpreting the "serene" quality of the music as a "critique on the numbness of society and how the more comfortable we get with capitalism, the more jaded we become to pain and suffering."